armadaproject/armada/docs/developer.md

 |jobservice         |localhost:4008|

+## GoLand Run Configurations

+We provide a number of run configurations within the `.run` directory of this project.
+These will be accessible when opening the project in GoLand, allowing you to run Armada in both standard and debug mode.

+The following high-level configurations are provided, each composed of sub-configurations:
+1. `Armada Infrastructure Services`
+    - Runs Infrastructure Services required to run Armada, irrespective of scheduler type
+2. `Armada (Legacy Scheduler)`
+   - Runs Armada with the Legacy Scheduler
+3. `Armada (Pulsar Scheduler)`
+   - Runs Armada with the Pulsar Scheduler (recommended)
+4. `LookoutV2 UI`
+   - Script which configures a local UI development setup

+A minimal local Armada setup using these configurations would be `Armada Infrastructure Services` and one of (`Armada (Legacy Scheduler)` or `Armada (Pulsar Scheduler)`).
+Running the `LookoutV2 UI` script on top of this configuration would allow you to develop the Lookout UI live from GoLand, and see the changes visible in your browser. **These configurations (executor specifically) require a kubernetes config in `$PROJECT_DIR$/.kube/internal/config`**

+GoLand does not allow us to specify an ordering for services within docker compose configurations.
+As a result, some database migration services may require rerunning.

 ### Other Debugging Methods

 Run `mage debug local` to only spin up the dependencies of Armada, and then run the individual components yourself.